kmeisthax/icCanvas/README.md

                       Contains files built by cmake or it's child buildsystem. modules/        - CMake modules for finding needed external libraries, or (in the future) compiling them ourselves
-    xxx-configure.* - Scripts for building on platform xxx
+    xxx-configure.* - Scripts for running CMake files for platform xxx xxx-make.*      - Scripts for compiling using the resulting CMake project

 ###Sobmodules
 Note: This project contains submodules.
 Currently we do not require them but